astro-fusion/astro-blogs/20_Transit/03_Mars_Transit/200307_Mars_transit_7th_House_from_natal_moon.md

 ---
 title: Mars transit 7th House from natal moon
-description: |
+description:
    Mars transiting the 7th house from the natal Moon is considered difficult, leading to conflicts in marriage, financial strain, and health issues, particularly related to the stomach and eyes.
-The individual may also face separation from their spouse and experience mental distress."
+The individual may also face separation from their spouse and experience mental distress.'
 pubDate: '2024-09-19'
 author: "Gemini 3 Pro"
 ---